mezzio/mezzio/docs/book/v1/features/router/fast-route.md

 can create the instances necessary and inject them into `Mezzio\Router\FastRouteRouter` during instantiation.

-To do so, you will need to setup your `RouteCollector` instance and/or optionally callable to return your `RegexBasedAbstract` instance manually, inject them in your `Mezzio\Router\FastRouteRouter` instance, and inject use that when creating your `Application` instance.
+To do so, you will need to set up your `RouteCollector` instance and/or optionally callable to return your `RegexBasedAbstract` instance manually, inject them in your `Mezzio\Router\FastRouteRouter` instance, and inject use that when creating your `Application` instance.